xgulism1/UE_Spice_Demo/README.md

 ![image](https://i.imgur.com/fgRiYvh.png)

 To send a netlist to ngspice for analysis, use the StartAnalysis function and provide the netlist.
 The analysis starts in the background thread of ngspice and can be stopped using the StopAnalysis function.
-Ngspice cannot solve multiple circuits at the same time.
-If multiple circuits start the analysis at the same time, they are scheduled for ngspice to start one after another.
+Ngspice can solve only one circuit at a time.
+In case there are more than one, they are scheduled for ngspice to start one by one.

 ![image](https://i.imgur.com/0IUvBns.png)